kqian23/machine-learning-mini-projects/README.md

 # machine-learning-mini-projects
-A collection of machine learning projects from the book *The Analytics Edge'
+A collection of machine learning projects from the book *The Analytics Edge*

 ## Skills Applied
 ### 1. Climate Change Analysis